Noticr

 The 1 May 2026 Change You Need to Know About

-The Renters' Rights Act 2025 increases the minimum notice period for a Section 13 rent increase from 1 month to 2 months.
-That change takes effect on 1 May 2026.
+The Renters' Rights Act 2025 increased the minimum notice period for a Section 13 rent increase from 1 month to 2 months.
+That change took effect on 1 May 2026.

 Any notice served after that date must give at least 2 months' notice, regardless of tenancy type.
 A notice served with a 1-month period on 2 May 2026 is void.
 It does not become valid with a correction.
 The tenant owes the old rent.